-- 67. FCNSW must monitor the effectiveness of the site-specific operating conditions that apply to the site, and submit a further report to the EPA in relation to the site under condition 23.4 of the approval if in the reasonable opinion of FCNSW: - (a) these site-specific operating conditions: - i. result in poor environmental outcomes; - ii. do not effectively mitigate erosion and water pollution risks; - iii. are not delivering the objectives and outcomes of the approval; or - iv. are unable to be complied with, or

-- (b) FCNSW identify that the spatial datasets held by the EPA showing partially burned areas and unburned areas are inconsistent with those areas that appear to have been partially burned or unburned at the site. - 68.
+- 54. FCNSW must monitor the effectiveness of the site-specific operating conditions that apply to the site, and submit a further report to the EPA in relation to the site under condition 23.4 of the approval if: - (a) these site-specific operating conditions: - i. result in poor environmental outcomes; - ii. do not effectively mitigate erosion and water pollution risks; - iii. are not delivering the objectives and outcomes of the approval; or - iv. are unable to be complied with, or - (b) FCNSW identify that the spatial data sets held by the EPA showing partially burned areas and unburned areas are inconsistent with those areas that appear to have been partially burned or unburned at the site. - 55.
 FCNSW must work with the Natural Resources Commission, or other agency agreed by the EPA, to monitor the long-term impacts and recovery of the site as part of the monitoring program.

 RICHARD BEAN

 Chief Executive Officer

 Environment Protection Authority

-16 March 2020
+7 February 2020